Gadzhovski/Python_GUI_Quiz/README.md

 4. At the end of the quiz, your score will be displayed and also saved in user_score.txt.

 ## Credits
-Project developed by **Radoslav Gadzhovski** as part of university coursework.
+Project developed by **Radoslav Gadzhovski** as part of coursework for the University of Greenwich.